BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 27/07/2019
 ---
 Ahh!
 What a great Saturday!
 I've been learning a lot about business - especially about what I need to create my own, law in the Poland, etc...
 There's so much to learn in this area or maybe I should say too much ...😅

+28/07/2019
+---
+I watched F1 race today (in TV).
+It was the best race in 2k19... so many turnovers, crashes and unexpected situations.
+In addition I was learning about creating my own business 🙂

+29/07/2019
+---
+Monday Monday Monday...
+It means a lot of work 😅.
+We have new problems on the project and in a week we have go-live (final presentation of our solution).
+I've been writing a lot about work lately, but of course I also have a private life 😀.
+For example, today we were on bikes with my cousins.

+30/07/2019
+---
+Another wonderful day :).
+Lately I'm very stressed because of job change...
+I'm not entirely convinced that I should do it but I know that it can be very promising, so I think it's worth to take a risk and change job. 😏

+31/07/2019
+---
+Uhh...
+I was really worried about today.
+I had to tell my boss that I want to change job.
+And someone may ask: dude, why you were worried about it?
+Well... it's simple - my boss was always fair to me and I think it might be tough to find a boss like him.
+Anyway he offered me a new project and of course - better money.
+Now I'm hesitating what to choose 🤔

+01/08/2019
+---
+It was decision day... and I decided to stay at current company.
+Main motivation was that since September I'll be moved to another project, that have more advanced and interesting technologies.
+Of course, other important point is that money are better but I think that is normal - we sell our time and we expect to be paid, right? 😏

+02/08/2019
+---
+At last the weekend begins 😃!
+I do not have any special plans, but I'm glad that in the end I will be able to rest a bit.
+This week a lot has happened, especially in the area of work.
+Thank God for the opportunities that he gave me 😊.

+03/08/2019
+---
+Another great day.
+I had to pack myself 'cause tomorrow I'm flying off to Germany - yeahh... to be honest it took my like 1 hour max (hopefully I didn't forget anything 😁).
+Today we had also family grill.
+It is always good to sit together, have a little conversation and relax with good food ☺️.